 The way that this cannabinoid is made is unique and can only be done by professionals in lab settings.
 As we’ve mentioned, this compound cannot be created without human intervention.

 Once scientists have the delta 9 acetate cannabinoids, they subject them to a series of chemical reactions that mimic reactions that happen naturally.
-These chemical reactions work to turn the acetate into PHC.
+These chemical reactions work to turn the acetate molecule into PHC.

 Does PHC Get You High?